Crest of the Stars

+Plot

-PlotCrest of the Stars chronicles how Jinto met Lafiel and the events that followed before the war.
+Crest of the Stars chronicles how Jinto met Lafiel and the events that followed before the war.

 When Jinto was a young boy, his world is invaded by the Abh empire.
 His father who was then president of the Hyde Star System, surrendered the system and earned for himself and his family a nobility within Abh society.
 Young Jinto is sent off to school in planet Delktou to learn the ways of Abh nobility and the story of Crest of the Stars picks up as he meets the young Abh princess, Lafiel who as a pilot trainee has been assigned to escort him to the patrol ship Gothlauth, a.k.a.
 Gosroth).
 Soon, they find themselves unready participants in the incident that would ignite the war between the Abh Empire and the Four Nations Alliance of Humankind — an anti-Abh alliance of the democratic nations of the United Mankind, the Federation of Hania, the Republic of Greater Alcont, and the People's Sovereign Union of Planets.